Savamala: Sava Square

 Amidst the continuous and almost unanimous objections by the experts, construction of the monument to Stefan Nemanja began on 15 August 2020.
 It was announced that the piles are 15 m deep, that out of monument's 28 m, 5 m will be underground and that monument will "shine" due to the decorative lights.
 Deputy mayor Goran Vesić called it a historical moment, which will be only surpassed by the day when president Aleksandar Vučić unveils the finished monument.
 When the group of professors from the University of Belgrade Faculty of Philosophy, aided by the Serbian Ombudsman, pressured city government to disclose info on the price of the monument, it turned out that the state government declared this info confidential in 2018, and sealed until 2023.
 The pedestrian section of the square, and the monument, were ceremonially opened on 27 January 2021.

 In July 2021 it was announced that the relocated Monument to the killed in the wars of the 1990s will be dedicated on Mitrovdan, Saint Demetrius Day, on 8 November, the feast day of the veteran's association.
 The new design was selected, a 2 m tall granite memorial with carved opened hand.
 It was still not decided whether parts of the previous memorial will be embedded into the new one, or just the inscription will be re-carved.
 In November 2021 it was announced that the monument was neither sculptured nor city allocated money for the monument at all.

 The deadlines continued to get prolonged: first to the spring of 2021 and then to the October (tram traffic restoration) and November 2021 (full completion).
 Trams were restored on 9 February 2022, while the remaining works continued, with tentative new deadline in May 2022.
 Car traffic, through the still unfinished square, was fully restored on 2 March 2022.
 In December 2022, several structures across the new monument which were abandoned when the works began, partially collapsed.
 The same section of the square was dug out again at the same time, as the underground infrastructure wasn't repaired or replaced when the entire square was dug out during the major works.

+A section of the new square in front of the Stefan Nemanja's monument collapsed, with wider area becoming shaky and instable.
+It showed that surface granite slabs were elevated and placed on short columns.
+Contractors stated that it is a location of originally planned underground dry deck fountain, so a basin 80 cm deep and covering 100 m2 was left hollow under the slabs.
+The fountain was tested in August 2023, but as of February 2024 it was still not working.